akody/akody.github.io/index.md

 ### **Presentations**

-1. "Machine-Learning Enhanced Optimization and Control for Power Systems Applications."
+1. "Machine Learning-Enhanced Optimization and Wildfire Risk Mitigation for Power Systems."
 Center for Energy Research at the University of California, San Diego.
 Virtual.
 February 2023.

-2. "Algorithmic Fairness in Power Systems Optimization Problems."
+2. "Sharing the Load: Considering Fairness in De-energization Scheduling to Mitigate Wildfire Ignition Risk."
 5th Grid Science Winter School and Conference.
 Los Alamos National Laboratory.
 January 2023.

 3. "Sharing the Load: Considering Fairness in De-Energization Scheduling to Mitigate Wildfire Ignition Risk Using Rolling Optimization."
 61st IEEE Conference on Decision and Control.
 Cancun, Mexico.
 December 2022.